polaris-slo-cloud/polaris-slo-framework/docs/index.md

 The following videos showcase the demos of the Polaris Framework and its CLI:

 * [End-to-end demo with reactive scaling of a workload](https://www.youtube.com/watch?v=qScTsLGyOi8)
+    * Setup of a Polaris workspace using the Polaris CLI.
+    * Generation of a composed metric and a corresponding controller.
+    * Generation of an elasticity strategy and its corresponding controller.
+    * Generation of an SLO mapping type and an SLO controller.
+    * Application of an SLO mapping and scaling of a workload.
 * [Proactive scaling concepts and demo](https://www.youtube.com/watch?v=epgcMXS55tQ)
+    * Overview of how predicted metric controllers work.
+    * Generation of a predicted metric controller.
+    * Replacement of a reactive metric controller with the predicted metric controller.
+    * Proactive scaling of a workload.

 Additional demos can be found in [this repository](https://github.com/polaris-slo-cloud/polaris-demos).